brentxphillips/CSRMP/README.md

 # Sector Code Classifier

 Humanitarian organizations and grantmakers use **secor codes** to classify aid activitis.
-Below is an activity reported by Finland's Ministry of Foreign Affairs and the activity's corresponding sector code:
+This project aims to build a **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description information.

 ![activity code](https://github.com/brentxphillips/CSRMP/blob/main/activity_code.png)

-This project aims to build a **Sector Code Classifier** able to assign sector codes to aid activities based mainly on activity description information.
-The project will undertake to build, train and test the classifier and study ways of improving sector classification.
+Above is an activity reported by Finland's Ministry of Foreign Affairs and the activity's corresponding sector code.
+The project will build, train and test the classifier and study ways of improving sector classification across incongruous sector code vocabularies for the benefit of artificial intelligent applications.

 ### Application